American Life League: History

 American Life League was founded on April 1, 1979 by Judie and Paul Brown, Gary Bauer, Focus on the Family’s James Dobson, and six other anti-abortion Americans after a schism with the National Right to Life Committee.
-Within less than a year of its founding, ALL had 68,000 members and received assistance founding ALL from Howard Phillips, publicity from Heritage Foundation co-founder Paul Weyrich, and membership lists provided by right-wing direct mail specialist Richard Viguerie.
+Within less than a year of its founding, ALL had 68,000 members and received assistance founding ALL from Howard Phillips, publicity from The Heritage Foundation co-founder Paul Weyrich, and membership lists provided by right-wing direct mail specialist Richard Viguerie.

 Street tactics

 In 1994 ALL filed suit to challenge the Freedom of Access to Clinic Entrances Act.
 In American Life League v.
 Reno, ALL lost in the 4th Circuit Court of Appeals, and the United States Supreme Court refused to hear the case.